 Last Updated on December 16, 2022

-In this post, we answer some questions about the RBOB Gasoline futures strategy.
-After explaining some basics, we show you a backtested strategy.
+In this post, we answer some questions about the soybean oil futures strategy.
+After explaining the basics, we show you an example of a backtested trading strategy.

-Traders who just want to speculate on the RBOB Gasoline price without getting involved in the delivery can close out their trades before expiry or roll over their contracts.
-Given the high demand for gasoline for everyday activities, RBOB Gasoline futures are actively traded with good liquidity and volatility, which makes it appealing to short-term speculators.
+Traders who just want to speculate on the soybean oil price without getting involved in the delivery can close out their trades before expiry or roll over their contracts.
+Most people who trade the contract use it to diversify their portfolio or hedge risk exposure in the market.

-An OJ futures strategy refers to the methods and techniques you can use to profitably trade the RBOB Gasoline futures market.
-Your RBOB Gasoline futures strategy should include technical and fundamental analyses to find appropriate entry and exit signals.
+A soybean oil futures strategy refers to the methods and techniques you can use to profitably trade the soybean oil futures market.
+Your soybean oil futures strategy should include technical and fundamental analyses to find appropriate entry and exit signals.

 A strategy backtest with trading rules and settings is coming shortly.

-What is the seasonality of RBOB Gasoline futures?
+What is the seasonality of Soybean oil futures?

-Seasonality in RBOB Gasoline futures refers to the tendency of the asset’s price to move in a fairly predictable way during certain periods of the year.
+When it comes to financial trading, seasonality refers to the tendency of an asset’s price to move in a fairly predictable way during certain periods of the year.
 The periods here may refer to the months of the year or the four seasons (winter, spring, summer, and fall) of the year.

-What moves the RBOB Gasoline market — What affects the RBOB Gasoline market the most?
+What moves the Soybean oil market — What affects the Soybean oil market the most?

-How do you start trading RBOB Gasoline futures?
+How do you start trading Soybean oil futures?

-You trade the contract through a futures broker that will grant you access to the exchange where RBOB Gasoline futures contracts are traded and also help to clear your trades.
-So, register with a futures broker and fund your account — you only need to have a little above the required margin to start trading.
-For the full contract, the margin is $7,700 for the December 2022 contract.
+To start trading soybean oil futures, you go through a futures broker that can grant you access to the exchange where soybean oil contracts are traded and help to clear your trades.
+Register with a futures broker and fund your account.
+Since futures contracts are leveraged instruments, you need not have the full dollar worth of the contract before you can trade it.

-If you just want to speculate on price movements, you may trade the CFD of RBOB Gasoline futures contracts via an online CFD broker, such as IG.
+You may also trade the CFD of soybean oil futures via a CFD broker like IG.
 With a CFD contract, you are in an agreement with the broker to exchange the price difference between the opening and closing of a trade.
-So, you only trade price fluctuations without having to worry about the rigors of asset delivery in direct futures trading.
+So, you don’t have to worry about contract expiry and asset delivery.

-RBOB Gasoline futures were trading at $2.2005 per gallon, as of December 14, 2022.
+As of December 14, 2022, soybean oil futures were trading at 66.31 USX (US cents) per pound.
 See the chart here on the CME platform chart.
-You can also get it from TradingView.
+You can also check the chart for the continuous futures on TradingView.

-Note that since the price changes from time to time, what is quoted here may not be the price it would be trading when you are reading this post.
+Note that the price changes from time to time, so what is quoted here may not be the price it’s trading when you are reading this post.
 To get the real-time price on the CME platform or directly from TradingView, click either of those links.

 Where can I find trading charts?

-What are the trading symbols for RBOB Gasoline futures?
+What are the trading symbols for Soybean oil futures?

-On the CME platform the product codes for RBOB Gasoline futures are as follows:
+The trading symbol and clearing product codes for soybean oil futures are as follows:

-What is the specification for the RBOB Gasoline futures contract?
+What is the specification for the Soybean oil futures contract?

-On the CME Globex platform, one contract unit of RBOB Gasoline futures is equivalent to 42,000 gallons, which is worth $92,421 at the current price of RBOB Gasoline per gallon ($2.2005), but the margin requirement is $7,700 for the December 2022 contract.
-The price quotation is in US dollars and cents per gallon, and the minimum price fluctuation is one-hundredth of a cent ($0.0001) per gallon, which translates to a tick size of $4.20 per contract.
+One contract unit of soybean oil futures is equivalent to 60,000 pounds of soybean oil.
+The price quotation is in U.S. cents per pound.
+The minimum price fluctuation is 1/100 of one cent (0.0001) per pound, which translates to a tick size of $6.00 per contract.

-Why should you start trading RBOB Gasoline futures?
+Why should you start trading Soybean oil futures?

-- To hedge inflation, as commodity prices rise with rising inflation
+- You can also trade the contract just to hedge against inflation as commodity prices tend to rise with rising inflation

 What is the contract size?